 KidsMatter is a national programme that aims to contribute to improving mental health and wellbeing, reducing mental health difficulties amongst students, and increasing support for students experiencing mental health difficulties.

 KidsMatter Primary was developed in collaboration with beyondblue, the Australian Psychological Society, and the Principals Australia Institute, with funding from the Australian Government Department of Health and Ageing and beyondblue.

 Through KidsMatter, schools undertake a two to three year cyclical process in which they plan and take action using a comprehensive whole-school approach to mental health promotion, prevention and intervention.

 At Burnside Primary School we have developed an Action team that will guide, plan and promote KidsMatter in our school.
 The Action team is lead by our Wellbeing Coordinator Dionne Kelly and Sheila Chehade Pastoral Care Worker along with other key staff members.
 The team work diligently towards ensuring our school provides a happy, safe environment where children, staff and the community feel valued, supported, included and a sense of belonging.

 More information is available from the Action team members or on the website, www.kidsmatter.edu.au

 The Flourish Program – an open letter to our students in support of how they are flourishing

-In Term 1, 2017 we had a school review.
-Three people from DECD came to visit our school to talk with staff, many students and the community.
-They observed all the quality teaching and learning experiences and gave some feedback about how Burnside Primary school is doing.
+After our Department for Education External Review, we received positive feedback on our Flourish Program.
+They observed and recorded the quality teaching and learning experiences and gave some feedback about how Burnside Primary school is doing.